-The wizard may also use this same style check to decode a cipher or cryptic text to discern if it contains an underlying spell such as a text in an unknown tongue, coded scrolls, pictographs or stellar constellations.
-A success decodes the spell.
-Finally the wizard may also make a check to reverse engineer a magical item or creature that has already been identified to learn one spell of her choice.
-The item or creature is destroyed in the process.
+The wizard may also make a check to reverse engineer a totemic spell, a magical item that has already been identified, or a creature's innate spell and in doing so learn one relevant spell of her choice.
+The item or creature is destroyed in the process regardless of success.
 For a creature, using a fresh corpse gives an additional -5 penalty while an ancient one gives an additional -20 penalty.

-Having a laboratory allows the wizard to both re-roll a failed check and add any of her skills to the roll if they are relevant to the laboratory's supplies.
+Having a laboratory allows the wizard to roll to reroll the ?d6 once for each additional skill related to her work.

-PSYCHIC POTENTIAL .
+PSYCHIC POTENTIAL

 This power grants the wizard a mana pool equal to the roll of a Will die per level.
-This is re-rolled each level just like luck points.
+This is re-rolled each level as described in Chapter 9.
+When regaining mana through rest, a wizard with this power may multiply the amount gained by her level.

-ANTI-MAGIC 🖸
+ANTI-MAGIC